Calories can hold a lot of energy—literally and figuratively!

 What Are Calories?

 While daily recommended calorie intake varies based on many factors, calories help quantify the amount of energy within nutrition.
-People can then take this information and make more informed, healthful decisions for their health.
+People can then take this information and make more informed, hopefully healthful decisions for their health.

 Kcal Vs Calories